Miltonly/Streets/Pharo Point

 Schools and catchment

-Public elementary catchment draws to Sam Sherratt Public School, a five-minute drive; Catholic students attend St. Scholastica Catholic Elementary, which is walkable from the street itself.
-Secondary students in the public board go to Craig Kielburger Secondary School, two minutes by car, while Catholic secondary routes to St. Francis Xavier Catholic Secondary, a five-minute drive.
-The proximity to both elementary and secondary options makes the street practical for families at different stages.
+Public elementary catchment draws to Sam Sherratt Public School, a five-minute drive; Catholic elementary students attend St. Scholastica Catholic Elementary School, which is walkable from the street itself.
+Secondary students in the public board go to Craig Kielburger Secondary School, two minutes away by car, while Catholic secondary students attend St. Francis Xavier Catholic Secondary School, a five-minute drive.
+The proximity to multiple schools within a short drive makes this a practical stretch for families with children at different stages.

 Who this street suits